Academic Standing and Eligibility

 To remain in good academic standing for federal and institutional aid, an Ithaca College graduate student must earn a cumulative grade point average of 3.0.
 Ithaca College reviews cumulative grade point average for all students at the end of the spring semester each academic year.

-A student who fails to meet the above requirements will be ineligible for federal and institutional financial aid until the appropriate standards are achieved.
+A student who fails to meet one or both of the above requirements will be ineligible for federal and institutional financial aid until the appropriate standards are achieved.
 The student may request a one-time waiver of these eligibility requirements if they were unable to meet them due to an extenuating circumstance or personal hardship.

-The following are examples of hardship and/or circumstances that may be deemed appropriate for an appeal:
+The following are examples of hardship and/or circumstances that may be deemed appropriate for a waiver request:

 • Injury or illness of the student;